arangodb/docs/3.8/arangosearch-analyzers.md

 [ArangoSearch Geo functions](aql/functions-arangosearch.html#geo-functions).

 - `type` (string, _optional_):
-  - `"shape"` to convert to all valid GeoJSON object to a set of indexable tokens (default)
+  - `"shape"` (default): convert all valid GeoJSON objects to a set of indexable tokens
-  - `"centroid"` to convert centroids of all valid GeoJSON shapes to a set of indexable tokens
+  - `"centroid"`: convert centroids of all valid GeoJSON shapes to a set of indexable tokens
-  - `"point"` accept only JSON object denoting GEO point and convert it to a set of indexable tokens
+  - `"point"`: accept only JSON object denoting a coordinate and convert it to a set of indexable tokens
-- `options` (object, _optional_): if present, contains options for geo queries fine-tuning, this is meant to be treated as an expert API.
+- `options` (object, _optional_): options for fine-tuning geo queries.
+  These options should generally remain unchanged
   - `maxCells` (number, _optional_): maximum number of S2 cells (default: 20)
   - `minLevel` (number, _optional_): the least precise S2 level (default: 4)
   - `maxLevel` (number, _optional_): the most precise S2 level (default: 23)